 The theme of betrayal is in the air.
 Most people that I see in psychotherapy report betrayals.
 Betrayals from parents, siblings, spouses, children, government, political leaders, friends, co-workers, fellow citizens, and news media.
-The term “Ghosting” is used when one persons disappears from an intimate relationship leaving the other person with no explanation for leaving.
+The term “Ghosting” is used when one person disappears from an intimate relationship leaving the other person with no explanation for leaving.
 On the website, brainyquote.com, Alexandra Bracken writes that “familial betrayal is, … the most heartbreaking kind – because if you can’t trust your family to love you and protect you, who can you really trust?”.
 Very true.
 Recovery from family betrayal is very difficult.
 People sometimes talk about betrayal by life, a series of unfolding events that leave you in a place that you did not intend to be.
 People with mental and physical health issues talk about their bodies or minds betraying them.
 Betrayal can happen when loved ones die when we need them most.
 There are also ramifications of historical betrayals where one group engaged in oppression of another group.
 People have also said that they have been betrayed by God.
 The list is long.
 I have had my share of betrayals from people.
 Bishop T.D.
 Jakes once stated in one of his sermons that betrayal is part of the human experience.
 The God-man, Jesus, also experienced betrayal by the most intimate act of a kiss by Judas Iscariot for thirty pieces of silver.
 The pandemic in some ways is a mass betrayal.
 How could this beautiful planet we live in be struck with his horrible, contagious and virulent virus?
 Why is this pandemic not over yet?
 Dr. Wurtman (2020) wrote an article in the psychologytoday.com discussing the anger and depression related to the pandemic.